JDGiacomantonio-98/polito-projects-TeamPicks/README.txt

 == INSTALLATION ON NEW MACHINES =======================================================================================|

-WARNING : THIS PROJECT HAS BEEN DEVELOPED WITH VERSION 3.8 OF PYTHON.
-(Download here: https://www.python.org/downloads/)
+WARNING: THIS PROJECT HAS BEEN DEVELOPED WITH VERSION 3.8 OF PYTHON.
+(Download it here: https://www.python.org/downloads/)

 To recreate an exact working replica of python3.x venv used during development, follow the instruction below.